This post may contain affiliate links. For more information, please read the full disclosure policy here.

 ♥ Paris is one of the world’s most visited cities, which means there are a lot of tourists no matter when you visit.
 Just be aware of your surroundings when visiting major tourist attractions.
 Keep your bag close to you and don’t get caught in a scam.
 There are non-legit people with clipboards everywhere.

-This post contains affiliate links and is in partnership with Glamour Apartments.
+This post is in partnership with Glamour Apartments.